Federal Corner

 Federal Trade Commission Non-Compete Rule (Invalidated by Federal Court and Under Appeal; Florida Chamber Submitted Comments)

-Following advocacy from the Florida Chamber and broader business community, a federal judge in Texas recently struck down the Federal Trade Commission (FTC) proposed rule that would broadly ban non-compete clauses in employment contracts.
+Following advocacy from the Florida Chamber and broader business community, a federal judge in Texas struck down the Federal Trade Commission (FTC) proposed rule that would broadly ban non-compete clauses in employment contracts.
 Prior to the period for public comment closing, the Florida Chamber submitted formal comments opposing the rule.
 The Florida Chamber believes the rule as proposed is a drastic overreach of the federal government, negatively impacts Florida businesses, and is likely unconstitutional.
 The judge agreed in striking down the rule citing concerns over the FTC’s lack of statutory authority to issue substantive rules regulating unfair methods of competition.
 Citing different conclusions, a Florida judge also prevented the FTC from enforcing the ban based on the “major questions” doctrine, stating that the FTC had to show it had “clear congressional authorization” to issue the ban since the rule was of “extraordinary” economic and political significance.
 The FTC has appealed both the Texas and Florida decisions to the 5th and 11th Circuit Court of Appeals, respectively.

-Earlier this month, the Federal Trade Commission announced its intent to continue scrutinizing non-compete agreements it deems unfair to workers.
+The Federal Trade Commission announced its intent to continue scrutinizing non-compete agreements it deems unfair to workers.
 Newly appointed FTC Chairman Andrew Ferguson outlined plans for a Joint Labor Task Force to identify practices the agency considers deceptive, unfair, or anti-competitive.
 The fate of the rule remains uncertain, and we will continue to monitor developments closely as the federal debate over non-competes is far from over.

 U.S. Department of Labor Independent Contractor Rule (In Effect)